codatio/codat-docs/blog/231002-stop-returning-data-on-push.md

 ## Expected impact if no action is taken​

-As of January 10, 2024, you will no longer be able to use the `data` object on the push operation responses or `/push` endpoints.
+As of January 10, 2024, you will no longer be able to use the `data` object on the write operation responses or `/push` endpoints.

-You will not be able to use the returned `id` to access the records you have pushed within Codat until you've (refreshed that company's data](/using-the-api/queueing-data-syncs) for the given data type.
+You will not be able to use the returned `id` to access the records you have written within Codat until you've (refreshed that company's data](/using-the-api/queueing-data-syncs) for the given data type.